You are currently viewing How To Practice Warrior 1 Chair Pose (Virabhadrasana 1) – A Seated Yoga Pose for Beginners

 4. Ensure the left foot is firmly on the ground and the toes are pointed forward.
 It gives you more stability.

 6. Now raise your hands overhead and both palms facing together.
 Extend your arms as high as possible.
+(This is the signature shape of the Warrior 1 Chair Pose, also referred to as Seated Virabhadrasana 1.)

 7. Try to maintain a straight and long spinal position with the chest lifted.